On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Introduction

-We start by presenting classical nonlinear control algorithms for problem~\eqref{eq:discrete_pb}, i.e., the Iterative Linear Quadratic Regulator (ILQR) and the Iterative Differential Dynamic Programming algorithms (IDDP), in Sec.~\ref{sec:algos}, and cast them as closed-box oracles.
-We analyze the properties of problem~\eqref{eq:discrete_pb} with respect to the dynamics $\dyn$ in terms of smoothness and surjectivity of the linearized dynamics in Sec.~\ref{sec:prop}.
-We further decompose the properties of the dynamic $\dyn$ with respect to the underlying discretization scheme in Sec.~\ref{sec:suff_cond}.
-We analyze the convergence of the ILQR and IDDP algorithms by relating them to a generalized Gauss-Newton method in Sec.~\ref{sec:cvg}.
-In particular, in Sec.~\ref{ssec:global_conv}, we demonstrate the \emph{global convergence} of the ILQR algorithm provided that the costs are gradient dominated, the dynamics have surjective linearizations~\eqref{eq:global_conv_cond} and both costs and dynamics are smooth.
-We show the \emph{local quadratic convergence} of the ILQR algorithm provided that the costs are self-concordant, the dynamics have surjective linearizations~\eqref{eq:global_conv_cond} and both costs and dynamics satisfy appropriate smoothness conditions in Sec.~\ref{ssec:local_conv}.
-Theorem~\ref{thm:intro} is detailed for the ILQR algorithm in Sec.~\ref{ssec:overall_conv} and convergence of the IDDP algorithm is analyzed in Sec.~\ref{ssec:ddp_conv}.
-Appendix~\ref{app:index} presents a summary of the constants used in the paper, Appendix~\ref{app:lemmas} presents helpers lemmas and Appendix~\ref{app:comput} details some technical computations
+\paragraph{Outline} We start by presenting classical nonlinear control algorithms for problem~\eqref{eq:discrete_pb}, i.e., the Iterative Linear Quadratic Regulator (ILQR) and its variant IDDP, a.k.a. iLQR, in Section~\ref{ssec:ilqr} and Section~\ref{ssec:ddp}, and cast them as closed-box oracles.
+We provide convergence guarantees to stationary points of both algorithms for generic problems of the form~\eqref{eq:discrete_pb_ctrl_cost}, as well as linear local convergence guarantees, in Section~\ref{ssec:gen_cvg}.
+We analyze the properties of problem~\eqref{eq:discrete_pb} with respect to the dynamics $\dyn$ in terms of smoothness and surjectivity of the linearized dynamics in Section~\ref{sec:prop}.
+We further decompose the properties of the dynamic $\dyn$ with respect to the underlying discretization scheme in Section~\ref{sec:suff_cond}.
+We analyze the convergence of the ILQR and IDDP algorithms in, respectively, Section~\ref{ssec:conv_ilqr}, Section~\ref{ssec:ddp_conv}.
+In particular, in Section~\ref{ssec:global_conv}, we demonstrate the convergence to global optima of the ILQR algorithm provided that the costs are gradient dominated, the dynamics have surjective linearizations~\eqref{eq:global_conv_cond} and both costs and dynamics are smooth.
+We show the \emph{local quadratic convergence} of the ILQR algorithm provided that the costs are self-concordant, the dynamics have surjective linearizations~\eqref{eq:global_conv_cond} and both costs and dynamics satisfy appropriate smoothness conditions in Section~\ref{ssec:local_conv}.
+Theorem~\ref{thm:intro} is detailed for the ILQR algorithm in Section~\ref{ssec:overall_conv} and convergence of the IDDP algorithm is analyzed in Section~\ref{ssec:ddp_conv}.
+Numerical experiments are presented in Section~\ref{sec:exp} to assess the theoretical findings.
+We discuss related work in Section~\ref{sec:related_work}.

-Numerical illustrations of the ILQR and IDDP algorithms can be found in the code repository { \url{https://github.com/vroulet/ilqc}}, along with a technical report detailing the implementations and additional technical lemmas.
+Additional numerical illustrations of the ILQR and IDDP algorithms can be found in the companion paper~\citep{roulet2021techreport} and reproduced or further explored by using the companion toolbox { \url{https://github.com/vroulet/ilqc}}.